- Blade vs Mallet Putter – Which Is Best for Your Game?

-As a general rule of thumb, it’s essential to test out some putters before you purchase.
+As a general rule of thumb, testing out some putters before you purchase is essential.
 You may think you don’t like blade putters simply because your blade putter is two inches too long for you.
-Many factors can go into a putter fitting, and those should be worked out before deciding which option is for you.
+Many factors can go into a putter fitting, which should be worked out before deciding which option is for you.

-We tend to say that the majority of lower handicap players will choose a blade, and the majority of higher handicap players will choose a mallet.
-That being said, the reason the TaylorMade Spider putter got famous in the first place was because it was being used on tour.
+We tend to say that most lower handicap players will choose a blade, and most higher handicap players will choose a mallet.
+That being said, the TaylorMade Spider putter got famous in the first place because it was being used on Tour.

 This is far from the traditional model that had proven results even on the tour level — an excellent thought to keep in mind for those who refuse to venture from the blade putter.